Data Protection Policy

 Subject Access Requests & Individuals Rights

 Individuals are entitled by law, subject to certain exceptions or restrictions, to request access to information held about them.
 If we do receive a subject access request, it will be referred immediately to the DPO.
+Response will be issued on an as soon as possible basis, under authorisation of the Managing Director.
+This response will be issued no later than one calendar month from the initial request.

 With regards to the processing of personal data, we will abide by any request from an individual not to use their personal data for direct marketing purposes and notify the DPO about any such request.